Patagonia transforms marine waste into technical clothing: focus on the NetPlus® Nylon collection

 A positive environmental and social impact

-- The production of NetPlus® recycled nylon reduces 27 % of CO₂ emissions compared with virgin nylon.
+• the production of NetPlus® recycled nylon results in a 27 % reduction in CO₂ emissions compared with virgin nylon.

-- More 1,000 tonnes of ghost nets have been diverted from the oceans thanks to our partnership with Bureo.
+• over 1,000 tonnes of ghost nets have been diverted from the oceans thanks to the partnership with Bureo.

-In short, every Patagonia garment made from recycled netting is much more than a technical product: it's a way of life. a militant actat the crossroads of performance and ethics.
+In short, every Patagonia garment made from recycled netting is much more than a technical product: it's an act of activism, at the crossroads of performance and ethics.

 Patagonia leads the way to a cleaner textile industry

-The technology NetPlus® Nylon is just one example of Patagonia's commitment to reinventing the way we design, produce and consume outdoor clothing.
-The company proves that it is possible to combine technical performance, sustainability and environmental responsibility without compromise.
+NetPlus® Nylon technology is just one example of Patagonia's efforts to reinvent the way outdoor clothing is designed, produced and consumed.
+The company is proving that it is possible to combine technical performance, durability and environmental responsibility without compromise.

 Where can I find the Patagonia NetPlus® collection?